-Identify two (2) of your highest priority/highest resource CIP projects that were in some stage of the CQI process in FY 2015.
+Identify $\underline{two}(2)$ of your highest priority/highest resource CIP projects that were in some stage of the CQI process in FY 2016.
 Review and respond to the questions below about these projects.
 We understand you may be early in the process and may not be able to answer all of these questions.
 If applicable, indicate where you were in the process when the fiscal year ended and what plans you have for furthering the work.
+For each project identified, please complete the following seven steps.